vvo/docs/source/includes/_rest_sites.md

 ## Create Site

 <aside class='notice'>
 These passwords are simple.
-They are meant to do basic auth, send a site to a client only.
+They are meant to as a basic password protection for sharing a site with a client.
 Not secure against a determined attacker.
 They are sent and stored in plain text, but all over HTTPS.
 See // TODO <LINK TO PASSWORD SECTION> // for more information.
 </aside>

 ``` http